ClaireCJS/clairecjs_bat/README.md

 ### ‼ Make sure to use the paths specified.
 A couple things need to be in alternate areas.

-The abridged instructions are: Install TCC, run clairevironment-install.bat, add TCC to Windows Terminal, and yu're done!
+The abridged instructions are: Install TCC, run *clairevironment-install.bat*, add TCC to Windows Terminal, and you're done!

 But here are the proper instructions:

-1. Download the TCC command line installer from JPsoft at [www.jpsoft.com](http:///www.jpsoft.com) and install it to the NON-DEFAULT location of <em>c:\TCMD\</em>, or things will break.
+1. Download TCC (Take Command command-line) from [http://www.jpsoft.com](http:///www.jpsoft.com) and install it to the NON-DEFAULT location of <em>c:\TCMD\</em>.
 DON'T run it just yet.

 1. Grab [clairevironment-install.bat](https://github.com/ClaireCJS/clairecjs_bat/blob/main/BAT-and-UTIL-files/clairevironment-install.bat), and run (double-click) it.
 Follow its instructions and pay attention.

 1. Add TCC to Windows Terminal and Run it:
     Open up *Windows Terminal*, hit Ctrl-, (yes, control-comma) to go into settings.
-Scroll to the bottom of the left pane and click <em>'Add new profile'</em>.
+Scroll to the bottom of the left pane and click *Add new profile*.
 You can duplicate the PowerShell profile or start a new one.
-All you need to do is change the name to "TCC", the command line to "c:\tcmd\tcc.exe", the starting directory to "c:\tcmd", and run as administrator turned on.
+All you need to do is change the name to "TCC", the command line to ```c:\tcmd\tcc.exe```, the starting directory to ```c:\tcmd```, and *Run As Administrator* turned on.
     Now run it.

 1. At your freshly-run TCC command-line, type ```option```, and switch to the *"Advanced"* tab.
-In the upper-left is a section called *Special Characters*.
+In the upper-left is a section called *"Special Characters"*.
 Change the separator to "^" (the [caret character](https://en.wikipedia.org/wiki/Caret)).
     This is actually a deviation from how most people do things, due to the isolation of learning this command-line in the 1980s and 1990s.
 It creates complications that I've mostly mitigated—but not completely.
 Any mitigations I missed will cause failures unless you do this.

 ## At this point, everything is installed!
-The only problems you have at this point should be mostly-false error messages.
+The only problems you have at this point should be mostly-false error messages related to configuration.

-1. To deal with mostly-false error messages, You need to open up *c:\bat\environm.btm* and edit it.<br>
+1. To deal with mostly-false error messages, you will even5tually need to edit ```c:\bat\environm.btm```.<br>
-	This is the script that is run every time TCC is run in a non-transient way.<BR>
-	This is the most important script, basically the equivalent of your unix .init/.rc type files.<BR>
+	This is the most script, which is run every time TCC is run.
+This is the the equivalent of a unix .init/.rc type files.<BR>
-	Open it up in a text editor, and look through, at the very least, the parts definining harddrives.<br>
-	You don't need to do anything at first — It's just important that you know this file defines EVERYTHING.<BR>
 	This script defines E-V-E-R-Y-T-H-I-N-G. Harddrive letters (to eradicate the process of hard-coded paths in scripts), drive-to-machine mappings (for sharing drives across all local computers in this environment), repository locations (for validating and backing up all your various collections), the works.
 (Passwords, secret things, and secret API keys go in ```private.env```)
-    * You want it to produce *no* output when it runs.
+    * You ultimately want it to produce *no* output when it runs, or else there will be permanent ugliness.
       So let's get on that 😂😂😂

 ## Now let's go over some things you definitely will want to do:

+1. Define all your harddrives:
+    * Edit ```environm.btm```and search for ```DEFINE HARDDRIVES``` and look through the next couple of pages.
+It looks absolutely bonkers, but redefinining the same information in a few different ways has been integral to ease-of-use.
+Just comment out anything that isn't YOUR harddrive.
+Unlike me, you might only have 1 computer and 1 drive, instead of 4 computers and 20 or so drives.
+    * This will let you hard-code harddrives in scripts as environment variables instead of letters, so that if it is a different letter on a different computer in your house/LAN, there is a way to reference both locations correctly and simultaneously
+    * This will let you use our drive-related scripts, including: do-command-on-all-all-drives, wake-all-drives, map-drives, unmap-drives, checkmappings, display-drive-mapping, ensure-drive-is-mapped, label-all-drives, make-directory-matching-drive-label, wake-all-drives, myDrives, drives, whichdrive, c-drives

+## Now let's go over some things you probably will want to do:

 1. Define the computers in your system:
     * Edit ```environm.btm```